-Their eldest son, my father George Percival (Percy) was born in October 1909.
-Percy also attended the Chefoo School and then went to Canada at the completion of his studies.
+Their eldest son, George Percival (Percy) was born in October 1909.
+Percy also attended the Chefoo School in Shandong, a province in the north-east of China, and then went to Canada at the completion of his studies.
 He also felt the call to return to China where he had been born and felt at home.
-He arrived back in China in 1931 and was sent to work with his parents in Hanzhong.
-Arthur was by now the Superintendent of the work in the province of Shaanxi and Hanzhong was his HQ.
+He arrived back in China in 1931 and was sent to work with his parents in Hanzhong in Shaanxi province.
+His father Arthur, was now the Superintendent of the work in the Shaanxi and Hanzhong was his HQ.